 Karura lifted his arm to embrace his daughter.
 He leaned down to kiss the crown of her head.
 There was his little girl.
-Sometimes he thought she would turn into an oni with these boorish antics, but then, she did sweet things like this that melted his heart.
+Sometimes he thought she would turn into a kijo with her reckless antics, but then, she did sweet things like this that melted his heart.

 “I know I say this often, but I envy how free-spirited you are.
 All I know is discipline.
 I wish I could do better for you than that.”

 “You do your best, and I do mine.”
 Akiko looked up with a smile.
-“That’s something mother would say, right?”
+“That’s something Mom would say, right?”

 The two looked up at the sound of their gate knocker.
 The house was surrounded by a tall, wooden gate with ofuda place around the inside.
 The arched entrance had a knocker that alerted the spiritualists by disturbing their protection spell.
 It wasn’t broken, but Karura definitely sensed something waiting on the other side of the gate.

 Akiko followed her father to the front door, but she remained where he had asked her to stay.
 Her hand gripped at the scarf around her neck.
 The material shimmered under the sunlight.
 Her purple eyes stared hard at the gate her father had just reached.
 She watched him draw an ofuda slip fell from his left yukata sleeve.
 He opened the door to see who their morning caller was.

 “Can I help you?”

 “Ah!”
 A young man smiled back at Karura.
 His black eyes had a gleam of joy the spiritualist did not understand.
 “This is the Tennin residence, correct?”